65th Medical Brigade conducts Combat Life Saver course for Eighth Army Units.

 |0

-This work, 65th Medical Brigade conducts Combat Life Saver course for Eighth Army Units., by SGT Joo Min Yoo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 65th Medical Brigade conducts Combat Life Saver course for Eighth Army Units.
+[Image 3 of 3], by SGT Joo Min Yoo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+65th Medical Brigade conducts Combat Life Saver course for Eighth Army Units.

 LEAVE A COMMENT